Adarshajoshi/ThreadHouse/README.md

 - Pipeline runs synchronously — large datasets (1M+ rows) may be slow

 **LLM:**
-- LLM insights may occasionally hallucinate — rule-based alerts are always used for critical business decisions
+- Qwen3 insights may occasionally hallucinate — rule-based alerts are always used for critical business decisions
 - Groq API requires internet connectivity — no offline fallback for insight generation

 ---